 The group of players that were brought in this season can broadly be defined as high-character guys, with experience and hardship from having to make it, some at a community college and others in a foreign country.

-That situation has been the case for Viola, who had the idea of playing soccer in the United States but had to work and study diligently, while at the same time wait patiently for three years for his chance at Div.
+Viola has had to overcome both obstacles, as the Rio de Janeiro native – who had the idea of playing soccer in the United States – had to work and study diligently, while also staying patient for three years, for his chance at Div.
 I soccer.

 Viola garnered interest from powerhouse schools such as Clemson and Louisville, in addition to Big East rival Creighton, although the midfielder needed a full ride, and equally, commitment from a school by January, or else he would be forced to sit out another season.